-The Payment Card Industry Security Standards Council (PCI SSC) has validated a hardware-based point-to-point encryption (P2PE) product for the first time, a move its leadership calls
+The Payment Card Industry Security Standards Council (PCI SSC) has validated a hardware-based point-to-point encryption (P2PE) product for the first time, a move its leadership calls an important step toward ensuring the secure transmission of payment card transactions.

 U.K.-based European Payment Services Ltd. is the first point-of-sale (PoS) vendor to have its product, the EPS Managed Payments Platform, designated as an approved P2PE product.
 That designation means enterprises that use it can not only ensure clear-text cardholder data is removed from their payment environments, but also leverage the validation to make Payment Card Industry Data Security Standard (PCI DSS) assessments easier.